 "Following the presentation of data related to the fact that we know about fatigue related to cancer, we hypothesized that mechanisms were similar.
 In collaboration with Karen Herlofson, a doctor who treats patients with Parkinson's disease in Western Europe, we conducted a survey to study fatigue and inflammation in patients with Parkinson's through a grant from Parkinson's Foundation. "

-Researchers hope that the discovery will allow health professionals to target specific treatments that can reduce levels of inflammatory biomarkers, and, in turn, improve the quality of life for patients.
+Researchers hope that the discovery will allow health professionals to target specific treatments that can reduce levels of inflammatory biomarkers, and, in turn, improve the quality of life of patients.

 "This discovery may help health professionals to develop therapies that target the biological mechanisms underlying fatigue", - said Fagundes.
 "Focusing on the biological mechanism, and not just what to teach patients how to cope with the symptoms, we could potentially alleviate fatigue in these patients."